-- If a field service activity is required, you can transfer the call to Service Order Control, or immediately plan the work in Service Order Control if the visit is urgent. - To transfer a call to Service Order Control, in the Call (tsclm1100m000) session, on the Transfer to Service Order menu, click Transfer to Service Order.
+- If a field service activity is required, you can transfer the call to Service Order Control, or immediately plan the work in Service Order Control if the visit is urgent. - To transfer a call to Service Order Control, in the Call (tsclm1100m000) session, on the Specific menu, click Transfer to Service Order.
 LN changes the call status from In Process to Transferred.